-- Data minimisation.

-- Pseudonymisation.

-- Transparency.

-- Allowing individuals to monitor processing.

-- Continuously creating and improving security features.
+- Minimising the processing of personal data. - Pseudonymising personal data as soon as possible. - Ensuring transparency in respect of the functions and processing of personal data. - Allowing individuals to monitor processing. - Continuously creating and improving security features.

 Data protection impact assessments will be used, where appropriate.